etiennecollin/ift4055/report/main.typ

 on the weird kwirks and features of pytorch and it is truly appreciated.\
 Thank you to Clement Gehring for his time and the help he provided.
-He helped me understand some of the papers I read and gave me a lot of ideas as to how the models would interact with one another.
+He helped me understand some of the papers I read and gave me a lot of ideas as to how the models would interact with one another.\
+Thank you to Félix Guilbert-Savary for being an awesome rubber duck; you helped me a lot in organising my thoughts.